evantayloryates/yabai-wiki-fork/Home.md

 ## What is *yabai*?

-*yabai* us a tiling window manager for macOS 10.14 and above.
+*yabai* is a tiling window manager for macOS 10.13.6 and 10.14.4/5.
 It automatically modifies your window layout using a binary space partitioning algorithm to allow you to focus on the content of your windows without having to

 Integration with [*skhd*](https://github.com/koekeishiya/skhd) allows you to become the macOS power user you have always wanted to be.
 Create custom keybindings to control windows, spaces and displays in practically no time and get your hands off the mouse and trackpad and back onto the keyboard where actual work gets done.